 Remember when Augustus Gloop jumped into the chocolate river when touring Willy Wonka’s Chocolate Factory?
 That’s one of the stories in Mischief and Mayhem!
 Next is a trick that you can do — a hot chocolate trick that has you mixing hot chocolate but giving someone gravy instead.
 BLEURGHHHH.

 Read the story from Mr. Fox about stealing chickens from Boggis’s Chicken House Number One.
 After you read that, learn “How to Steal a Prehistoric Creature.”
-All you need is one time machine, one sherry trifle, and one net.
+All you need is one-time machine, one sherry trifle, and one net.
 Easy peasy.
 Kids will discover stories in Mischief and Mayhem from many of Roald Dahl’s books.
 This will surely get them interested in reading the books again or for the first time.

-Roald Dahl Books for Kids
+Illustrations in Roald Dahl Books

 What Roald Dahl books have you read and enjoyed?